ctvnjhnrmmlp/budget-pal/README.md

-# BudgetPal
+# Budget Pal

 **Smart Expense Tracker w/ Data Insights**

 > _"Classic, but elevated."_
-> BudgetPal helps you take control of your finances by combining intuitive daily budgeting with visual data insights and smart suggestions — all in a sleek, user-friendly interface.
+> Budget Pal helps you take control of your finances by combining intuitive daily budgeting with visual data insights and smart suggestions — all in a sleek, user-friendly interface.

 ## Overview

-**BudgetPal** is a modern web-based expense tracker that simplifies personal finance management through easy expense logging, intelligent budgeting goals, and insightful analytics.
+**Budget Pal** is a modern web-based expense tracker that simplifies personal finance management through easy expense logging, intelligent budgeting goals, and insightful analytics.

 ### Solves: